Antonio Brown’s African proverb may have been thinly veiled warning to league

 The NFL said it will continue to investigate Brown’s behavior, as it has with stars like Ray Rice and Kareem Hunt and lesser players who have run afoul of the personal conduct policy — whether or not they were convicted of a crime, or even charged.

-Brown has been sued by former trainer, who claimed Brown raped or sexually assaulted her on three occasions.
+Brown has been sued by a former trainer, who claimed he raped or sexually assaulted her on three occasions.

 According to a Sports Illustrated story, a second woman, who as a victim of sexual harassment is not being identified, was working at Brown’s home when she turned around to find him standing there naked except for a small towel covering his genitals.